Decoy Pinot Noir 2021 Review: A Pinot That Shows Its Hand Early

 Appearance

-bright ruby core fading to a soft garnet rim, fully translucent with medium depth, gives this wine a classic Pinot profile.
-A swirl reveals fast, evenly spaced legs, reflecting the 14.1% ABV and hinting at light-to-medium body with a clean structure.
+A bright ruby core fades to a soft garnet rim, fully translucent with medium depth.
+A swirl shows evenly spaced legs, consistent with its 14.1% ABV and a light-to-medium, clean structure.

 Aroma / Nose